 Hotel Shambala, a contemporary Tibetan themed boutique hotel in Kathmandu, Nepal offers unparalleled comfort and luxury with the best in Tibetan and Nepalese hospitality.
 Inspired by Tibetan art and architecture, all 65 rooms feature beautiful handmade furniture, rugs and painted motifs; creating an ambiance that is traditional yet modern.
 Rest in our beautiful rooms equipped with en-suite bathrooms, air-conditioners, Wi-Fi, LED TV and a range of other amenities.
 Enjoy fine Asian and Continental cuisines prepared by our experienced chefs or espresso beverages with fresh-baked bread and pastries.
 Relax with a swim or soak in the sun poolside and enjoy the beautiful views, or experience a rejuvenating session at Ayatana Spa.

 A tea house is a combination restaurant, hotel and local meeting spot.
 The rooms and facilities are usually simple, but clean, safe and comfortable.
-By trekking from local tea house to local tea house, one can easily arrange daily accommodations and meals through their guide at their own pace.
-Meals at a tea house are plentiful and delicious.
-Breakfasts usually include a mix of toast, eggs, pancakes, along with local options.
-Lunch and dinner options include potato dishes, different curries, rice, noodles, pasta, pizza, spring rolls as well as local Nepali dishes.
-A tea house usually acts as a local meeting spot for the village it resides in.
-As such, you may spend the evenings getting to know any locals that come in for a meal or a drink!
+A trek between local tea houses, offers the flexibility to arrange daily accommodations and meals at your own pace.
+The meals are plentiful and delicious.
+Breakfast typically includes a mix of toast, eggs, pancakes and local options.
+Lunch and dinner usually feature potatoes, curries, rice, noodles, pasta, pizza, spring rolls and traditional Nepali dishes.
+Since the tea house acts as a local meeting spot for the village as well, you can enjoy the unique experience of getting to know the local people, who come in for a meal or drink!
 If you are not staying in a tea house, you will be camping with the full support of your Sherpa staff.

 *Pricing is based on two persons traveling together, based on availability, subject to change.